Nahum 1:7 The LORD is good, a refuge in times of trouble. He cares for those who trust in him,

 The primary purpose of prayer is not to ‘get’.
 It is the life-blood of our relationship with Him.
 He wants us to have times set aside for Him AND times throughout the day where we talk with Him in the midst of all we are doing.

 While He encourages us to make our needs known to Him, He wants us to develop an ever-richer relationship with Him.
 The amazing thing is the reality of how many of our ‘needs’ disappear because they are dealt with by our thriving relationship with Him.
-It is not a problem to forget to ask about our needs when we are caught up in His presence in our times of prayer.
+And for those needs that don’t, He is our refuge.
+He enables us to walk wisely and in obedience through those needs.